Interference of longitudinal and transversal fragmentations in the Josephson tunneling dynamics of Bose-Einstein condensates: Analysis of the interference of fragmentations

-Now we define a quantity, the normalized condensate fraction, $\eta(t)={n_1(t)}/{n_1(0)}$, which can quantify the time-dependent interference between the longitudinal and transversal fragmentations by analysing the real-time rate of the loss of coherence of the $g$-orbital, see Fig.~\ref{Fig3} (b).
-As one increases the barrier height from $V_L=1$ to $V_L=7$, the rate of decay of $\eta(t)$ decreases.
+Let us define a quantity to which we call the normalized occupation, $\eta(t)={n_1(t)}/{n_1(0)}$.
+We find that $\eta(t)$ would help us to compare the decrease in the first occupation number of systems with different degrees of initial fragmentation. $\eta(t)$ also exhibits that the observed interference of fragmentations varies in time during the evolution.
+One can analyze the time-dependent nature of the interference of fragmentations by analyzing the real-time decay of the normalized occupation $\eta(t)$ of the $g$-orbital, see Fig.~\ref{Fig3} (b).
+As one increases the barrier height from $V_L=0$ to $V_L=6$, the rate of decay of $\eta(t)$ decreases.
 Further increase of the barrier height, until $V_L=12$, the rate of decay of $\eta(t)$ increases and, for $V_L>12$, it follows the previous trend of decreasing.
-If we look into the detail of $\eta(t)$ for $V_L=12$, we notice that it crosses the corresponding $\eta(t)$ found at $V_L=1, 13$, and 16 as time progresses and exhibits the maximal rate of loss of coherence.
-It manifests that the interference between the longitudinal and transversal fragmentations is time dependent.
-By analysing Fig.~\ref{Fig3} (b), we find the following rules: (i) the interference between the longitudinal and transversal fragmentations speeds up the rate of loss of coherence in the system and (ii) a fully fragmented system, without coupling between the longitudinal and transversal fragmentations, loses coherence with a slower rate compared to the conventional fully condensed BEC.
+We examine the dynamics of $\eta(t)$ in time for different $V_L$.
+If we look into the details of $\eta(t)$ for $V_L=12$, we notice that it crosses the corresponding $\eta(t)$'s found at $V_L=0, 13$, and 16 as time progresses, and that it exhibits the maximal rate of loss of the degree of condensation.
+The behavior of $\eta(t)$ suggests that the interference between the longitudinal and transversal fragmentations is indeed time dependent.
+By analyzing Fig.~\ref{Fig3} (b), we find the following rule of tunneling: the interference between the longitudinal and transversal fragmentations speeds up the rate of loss of the degree of condensation $\eta(t)$ in the system.